 After pressing the "Display" button on the touchscreen the following settings will be available:

 - Display Mode

-When in this display you may select one of the auto display settings.
+When in this display you may select one of the display mode settings.
 To change Mode status, press and release the "Manual" or "Auto" button on the touchscreen.
-Then press the back arrow button on the touchscreen.

 - Display Brightness With Headlights ON